tristansetha/WordCounter.Solution/README.md

 # Track suggester

-An introduction
+Count the words in any sentence

-By Tristan Setha
+By Tristan Setha 02/15/18

 ## Description